Conditions For Successful Helium Detonations In Astrophysical Environments

 \subsection{Numerical Methods and Initial Conditions}

 To study the detonation of He, we have carried out a set of 1D cartesian simulations using the adaptive mesh refinement code \emph{Mezcal}.
-The code has been tested extensively against standard test problems, and has been used to simulate magnetohydrodynamic jets \citep[e.g.,][]{deColle:2006bf,DeColle:2008gd} and gamma-ray burst afterglows \citep{DeColle:2012cy,DeColle:2012gr}.
-In \emph{Mezcal}, the equations of hydrodynamics are integrated in time using the second-order Runge-Kutta method, while the fluxes are calculated using the HLL method, with a second-order spatial reconstruction of the primitive variables at the cell interfaces.
-A thirteen element ``$\alpha$-chain'' nuclear network which includes all alpha process elements from $^4$He to $^{56}$Ni \citep{Timmes:2000ft} is integrated by an unsplit solver, and includes losses due to neutrino cooling.
-We employ the Helmholtz equation of state \citep{Timmes:2000wm}, which includes radiation, ion, and electron-positron degeneracy pressures.
+The code has been tested extensively against standard test problems, and has been used to simulate magnetohydrodynamic jets \citep[e.g.,][]{deColle:2006bf,DeColle:2008gd} and gamma-ray burst afterglows \citep{DeColle:2012gr,DeColle:2012cy}.
+In \emph{Mezcal}, the equations of hydrodynamics are integrated in time using an explicit second-order Runge-Kutta method, while the fluxes are calculated using the HLL method, with a second-order spatial reconstruction of the primitive variables at the cell interfaces.
+A thirteen element ``$\alpha$-chain'' nuclear network, which includes all alpha process elements from $^{4}$He to $^{56}$Ni \citep{Timmes:2000ft} and energy losses due to neutrino cooling, is integrated in time by solving the system of equations

 where $\rho_i$ is the mass density of the element $i$ (with $i = 1, \dots, 13$), $\vec v$ is the velocity vector and $\Gamma_i$ is the total reaction rate for the element $i$.
 The system of equations \ref{eq:hd} are coupled to the hydrodynamics by an operator splitting method \citep{LeVeque:2002uu}.
 We first integrate equations \ref{eq:hd} by setting $\Gamma_i=0$, and then we use the new $\rho_i$ values to integrate the set of ordinary differential equations \citep{Timmes:2000wm}

 Finally, the original internal energy within a cell $e_0$ is updated based on the energy loss and gain due to the nuclear reactions and the neutrino cooling to obtain the new internal energy $e_1$.